US over Canada easily, Russia beats France at ATP Cup - WHIZ News

-SYDNEY (AP) — The United States beat Canada and defending champion Russia defeated France at the ATP Cup on Sunday.
-The Americans took a much easier route.
+SYDNEY (AP) — The United States beat Canada and defending champion Russia defeated France at the ATP Cup on Sunday, with the the Americans taking a much easier route.

 John Isner and Taylor Fritz beat their Canadian singles opponents and then clinched the match in doubles for a 3-0 win.